xeroxinteractive/embedded-html-component-template/README.md

 * Wherever possible CSS animations should be used over javascript animations for improved device performance.
 * Ideally gulp / grunt processes should be used.
 * Paths to local files should be relative and they will be converted to be Drupal compatible during the `gulp dist` process

-# Final Words

-The final deliverable will be reviewed technically and aesthetically.
-In either case it can be rejected.

-## Technical Criteria

-1. Does it follow the standards and guidance listed below?
-2. Has full source code/assets been supplied?
-3. Is the code well organised and properly structured?

-## Aesthetic Criteria

-1. Does it accurately represent the Xerox brand?
-2. Does it match the original design?
-3. Does is closely resemble any other component, should it have used an existing component?